Under EU data protection laws, personal information may only be used where one of the following applies:

 If you apply for a role at GForces

 If you apply for a role listed on our Careers page you will be asked to provide your name, email address, postal address and telephone number.
 You will also be asked to upload a CV (we cannot be sure what information you will provide to us but it is likely to contain personal information).
 All information the you provide to us will processed by ourselves and our sub processors, Act Talent (Recruitment Agent) and People HR (HR Management System) for the legitimate business purposes of processing your application and fulfilling roles advertised.
-GForces will hold this data for a period of 1 year if your application was unsuccessful and use it to contact you in its legitimate interest if any other suitable roles come up, however for successful applicants this data will form part of your HR record which will be held for a period of 6 Years after your employment with GForces ends (for legitimate business purposes connected with your employment).
+GForces will hold this data for a period of one year if your application was unsuccessful and use it to contact you in its legitimate interest if any other suitable roles come up, however for successful applicants this data will form part of your HR record which will be held for a period of six years after your employment with GForces ends (for legitimate business purposes connected with your employment).
+For further information, please see our Job Applicant Privacy Notice.

 If you make a complaint to us